 The core of the Doctor of Philosophy program is independent research.
 Course requirements are designed to support the candidate's professional goals.
-Commonly, research programs are pursued within the specialty of the staff, but innovative research is encouraged in any area of the geological sciences.
+Commonly, research programs are pursued within the specialty of the staff, but innovative research is encouraged in any area of the Earth and Environmental Sciences.